Pyroblazer/Flutter-2D-game/readme.md

 ## Running instructions
 Install flutter, make sure that it's also integrated to environment variables.

-Connect a device that is compatible with Flutter
+Connect a device that is compatible with Flutter.

 Open terminal, and type in:

   `flutter run`